 Consideration must be given to whether an organisation uses its own agreement or a third party's agreement.
 This will depend on various factors, including bargaining positions of the parties.

 If a third party's agreement is used, its terms should be carefully reviewed before signature.
-The other party must assess whether the agreement raises any risk issues or requires negotiation.
+The other party must assess whether the agreement raises any risk issues or whether the contract requires further negotiation.
 When presented with a material transfer agreement for signing, consider if you should take legal advice to understand its terms and their implications on your organisation.
 Materials transfer agreements, once executed, are legally binding contracts.
 This means the other party could have various remedies if your organisation breaches any of its obligations under the agreement.

 Also note that often, it is necessary to check whether entering into a material transfer agreement complies with the internal policies and procedures at the institution.
 Universities usually have guidelines around entering into a material transfer agreement when the university is the provider or recipient of materials.
 As such, material transfer agreements should be carefully discussed internally with any relevant teams prior to signature.